dataminelab/docker-jenkins-nginx-letsencrypt/README.md

 Your domain `example.com` needs to be publicly resolvable and accessible from the internet.

-Modify the domains inside the `docker-compose.yml`:
+Modify the domain and e-mail address inside the `docker-compose.yml`:

 ```
 # Used by `nginx-proxy` to automatically proxy the traffic to the `nginx` docker